athanikos/CryptoCalculatorService/README.md

     * Operation (ADDED, MODIFIED, REMOVED )
     * source_id keeps the id of the record in a separate column.
 Used when CDC is applied to link target with source db records.
     * for example:
-        * A user notification is inserted in UserService local store will have id=A and source_id=A. The record will be produced to kakfa topic.
+        * A user notification is inserted in UserService local store will have id=A and source_id=None.
         * The Calculator Service will consume the record and insert to its local store a user_notification with id=B and source_id=A.
-        * Upon calculation a computed_notification will be created with id =C and source_id =C.
+        * Upon calculation a computed_notification will be messaged via kafka and a record is  created in computed_notification cwntral_store
+        * with id = C and some computed_date

         This record also holds the actual user_notification (with its source_id) stored in UserService so it is possible to link it with the user_notification using the
     * to find out:
         * if a user_notification has been calculated: